Wimborne St. Giles (Village Water)

 What tackle should I bring?

-Wimborne St. Giles (Village Water) is fished by Fly fishing.
+Wimborne St. Giles (Village Water) permits the following fly methods: dry_fly, nymph.
 The fly recommendations section on the Wimborne St. Giles (Village Water) page suggests the most effective patterns month by month.

 What happens if conditions are poor on the day I've booked?